Read throughout this article and find out important details about a through-the-wall air conditioner. Keep reading!

 What is a Through the Wall Air Conditioner?

-Through the wall air conditioner is a unique air cooling device that is around for a number of years already.
+Through the wall air conditioner is a unique air cooling device that is around for several years already.
 The popularity of this kind of AC is now on its peak since many people are looking for more affordable options for air conditioning.

 Also, through-the-wall air conditioners are considered self-contained units.
 With this, the condenser, evaporator, and compressor are all located right inside the air conditioner.
 There is no need to install many parts.

 These conditioners are also referred to as wall AC units or wall air conditioners.
 This is because they are installed in a wall as opposed to on a ceiling on in a window like other air conditioner devices.
 One side of the unit would face the room that is being utilized to cool while its other side would face the outdoor.

 Wall air conditioners are so unique because they don’t take up window space inside your home.
 And since it is installed on the wall, you can put them almost anywhere in your home, though a window doesn’t exist at all.

 How Does It Work?

 Well, you should know the fact that this kind of air conditioner works almost the same as the window air conditioner.
 So, once you’ve already used or seen a window air conditioner unit before, then you might already know almost 90% of how the through-the-wall ac unit works.

 The same with the window AC units, this air conditioner sucks in hot air through its large grill located at the front of the said appliance.
 This air is then passed by a series of coils that use refrigerant from the compressor of the device to cool down the air.

 If the air is cooled, it is pushed back to the room through the vents that are located on top of the unit’s front.
 The location of the hot air vent is a factor that differs from a wall AC unit and window air conditioner.
 Window units would have them on the sides and on the back for the wall air conditioners.